pvcraven/big-data-class/source/assignments/paper_2_prework/paper_2_prework.rst

       the reader what you can do with the data.
 Write your introduction accordingly.
 * Text Processing
 	* Search up something out of the text files.
+	* Create something new.
+Don't just re-create what we did with the name processing.
+	  At the very least, compare name trends in different states.
 	* Describe what you are doing for processing, and how you are doing it.
 	* Talk very specifically about the results.
 	* If you want, you can feed this data into the graph and/or pivot table.